 2020 is Scotland’s Year of Coasts & Waters, a year-long programme of events celebrating the nation’s breathtaking lochs, rivers and coastlines.
 From charming port town culture to its beautifully rugged shores, Scotland is a natural haven for discovering heritage, finding adventure and soaking up tranquillity.
 Add in a host of great events, unique festivals and awe-inspiring new art exhibitions, and Scotland becomes a must-visit destination in 2020.

-Visitors can experience a range of festivals highlighting the country’s stunning wildlife, lochs, and coastal culture happening throughout 2020.
+For a fully immersive Scottish experience, why not check out the range of festivals highlighting the country’s stunning wildlife, lochs, and coastal culture happening throughout 2020.
 Learn about the country’s maritime history at the Scottish Traditional Boat Festival at Portsoy from 20 to 21 June, or grab tickets to the Edinburgh Film Festival, which will present Scotland’s Shores from 17 to 28 June 2020.
 As one of the few cities in Europe where bottlenose dolphins are visible, Aberdeen will host DolphinFest in April 2020, with city-wide pop-up activities, art commissions and beach clean-ups.
-Visitors can also enjoy the River of Light evening in Kip Marina on 10 October, when illuminated boats will create a dazzling array of magical reflections.
+You can also enjoy the River of Light evening in Kip Marina on 10 October, when illuminated boats will create a dazzling array of magical reflections.
 Or head to Glasgow’s Clydebuilt Festival, featuring Scotland’s largest open water rowing race, with fun activities and an impressive opening evening show, all for free on 19-20 September.